andreleifeld/node-passlib/README.md

 # node-passlib

-Generate and verify python-passlib compatible PBKDF2 hashes.
+Unofficial library to generate and verify python-passlib compatible PBKDF2 hashes.

 This module provides a verification function to verify python-passlibs (https://passlib.readthedocs.io/) encoded PBKDF2-hashes.
 Tested with passlib 1.7.4 and PBKDF2-SHA512 algorithm.